OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 `https://example.org/7sna8uuorvcx3x4fx.php?cmd=cat+/etc/passwd`

-**Remember to remove the shell when you are done.**

-#### Invalid File

-- Set up the intercepting proxy to capture the "valid" request for an accepted file.
-- Send an "invalid" request through with a valid/acceptable file extension and see if the request is accepted or properly rejected.

 #### Filter Evasion

 The first step is to determine what the filters are allowing or blocking, and where they are implemented.
 If the restrictions are performed on the client side using JavaScript, then they can be trivially bypassed with an intercepting proxy.